-Sydney City has some of the most beautiful landscapes ranging from pristine beaches, national forests and beautiful mountain ranges at a driving distance from the city.
+Sydney City has some of the most beautiful landscapes ranging from pristine beaches, national forests and beautiful mountain ranges within driving distance of the city.
 If you are planning a day trip from Sydney, Lithgow is a great destination for a day trip from Sydney.

 The scenic route through Richmond has beautiful lookouts, rolling hills and plenty of nice places to stop.
 M4 offers the shortest and quickest route to the Blue Mountains regions from Sydney, I think that a more enjoyable and scenic route is to take Bells Line Road past Richmond to Mount Victoria and Lithgow.